 Written by Sean McPheat |

-Sean: What tools and technologies are available for the modern day sales person to help them “do more” with “less”?
+So what tools and technologies are available for the modern day sales person to help them conduct these virtual meetings?

-Mark: Currently the Unified Communications (UC) market is worth several billion a year globally and there are many UC collaboration tools on the market.
-On occasion at MeetingZone we see new vendors pop up here and there.
+Currently the Unified Communications (UC) market is worth several billion a year globally and there are many UC collaboration tools on the market.

-The challenge comes in knowing what to say in order to engage your audience using these technologies and how one can leverage social media effectively, in order to get their message out there to boost attendance and credibility to said event.
+The challenge comes in knowing what to say in order to engage your audience using these technologies.

 Having the right solution and technology is one thing, but knowing how to use it correctly to engage a prospect … now that’s something else.